What's new in Skype for Business Server 2015

-- Recommendations for hybrid deployments based on the state of the customer's on-premises assets, as determined by the OnRamp for O365 automated assistance tool.
+- Recommendations for hybrid deployments based on the state of the customer's on-premises assets, as determined by the OnRamp for Office 365 automated assistance tool.

 - Enhancements to the Skype for Business Server Control Panel and the Skype for Business Server Admin Center so that administrators can use these tools to manage a hybrid deployment.

-- Control Panel enhancements that let administrators sign in to an O365 tenant and set up hybrid with Skype for Business Online using the hybrid configuration wizard.
+- Control Panel enhancements that let administrators sign in to a Microsoft 365 or Office 365 tenant and set up hybrid with Skype for Business Online using the hybrid configuration wizard.

 - Control Panel support for moving on-premises users to Skype for Business Online or moving Skype for Business Online users back to on-premises.